 8. Are teaching activities carried out in person or online?

-Starting from Monday 5 October, the teaching activities take place at SISSA.
+The teaching activities take place predominantly in presence at SISSA.
 All the classrooms have been equipped to ensure maximum safety for teachers and students in attendance but we trust in the contribution of everyone to comply with the safety standards, such as spacing, hand sanitation and use of the mask.
 For those who will not be able to attend in person, access to training will be guaranteed through an online connection.

 9. How are progress reports organized?